thephpleague/flysystem/readme.md

 ## Events

-Flysystem comes with an intergrations of the Event package (also provided by the PHP League).
+Flysystem comes with an integration of the Event package (also provided by the PHP League).
 In this case you can use the `League\Flysystem\EventableFilesystem`.
 This will expose the same API as the `League\Flysystem\Filesystem` class but exposes events for every method call.
 Events allow you to hook into Flysystem by exposing a before and after event for every method.